 The workshop was largely a success, and it left me wondering what other tools I could use to measure student learning as it was happening.
 Last month, I attended a session at the Teaching Professor Technology Conference on precisely this topic, and of the many options our speakers mentioned, five seemed particularly useful.

 Poll Everywhere allows you to poll students and collect responses in real time, either online or within your presentation slides.
 You simply ask a question using the Poll Everywhere app (available on iOS), and students answer via SMS text or a web browser.
-The results then appear in the style of your choice — graph, word cloud, text wall, etc. In addition to supporting foreign languages and LaTex Syntax, Poll Everywhere offers a variety of question formats, including multiple choice, true or false, free answer, and clickable images.
-The software is free for up to 40 responses per poll or $14 per student per year.
+The results then appear in the style of your choice — graph, word cloud, text wall, etc. In addition to supporting foreign languages and LaTex Syntax, Poll Everywhere offers a variety of question formats, including multiple choice, true or false, free answer, and clickable images, and it’s free for a limited number of responses.

 Possible uses: replacement for clickers, backchannel to lecture